codebuddies/codebuddies/readme.md

 Join us on Slack!
 You can get your invite by clicking on the Slack invite button and join the community by verifying your invitation through your e-mail!

 ## How do I contribute to this project?
+Much of the work on this platform has shifted to the next version of CodeBuddies (aka CBv3), built in React + Django API instead of Meteor.

+The two new repositories:
+- https://github.com/codebuddies/backend - Python / Django / Django Rest Framework (hosted on DigitalOcean)
+- https://github.com/codebuddies/frontend - React (hosted on Netlify)

-**PLEASE go to _[contributing.md](contributing.md)_ and refer to the contribution steps listed there!** There are also helpful resources there, in case you get stuck.
-To add yourself as a contributor, please see the [How do I add myself as a contributor?](contributing.md#how-do-i-add-myself-as-a-contributor) section.
+~~**PLEASE go to _[contributing.md](contributing.md)_ and refer to the contribution steps listed there!** There are also helpful resources there, in case you get stuck.
+To add yourself as a contributor, please see the [How do I add myself as a contributor?](contributing.md#how-do-i-add-myself-as-a-contributor) section.~~

-Please check out [docs.codebuddies.org](http://docs.codebuddies.org) for the full documentation.
+~~Please check out [docs.codebuddies.org](http://docs.codebuddies.org) for the full documentation.~~

 ## What are you trying to build here?